-A look at Hendon Hooker(Dudley HS) vs. Braxton Burmeister at quarterback from VA Tech’s game vs. North Carolina, back on Saturday:Hooker’s #’s are Very Impressive
+A look at Hendon Hooker(Dudley HS) vs. Braxton Burmeister at quarterback from VA Tech’s game vs. North Carolina, back on Saturday:Hooker’s #’s are Very Impressive/Hendon Hooker to get the Start vs. Boston College

 from David Teel, with the Richmond Times-Dispatch